gro-david/pydl/README.md

 Downloading top songs from any channel is currently not possible due to a glitch in the pytube library.
 I will add this function as soon as the problem is resolved from by the pytube developers.

-Future functions:
+Future functions: \
-    - GUI
+    - GUI \
     - Downloading top songs from a channel

-### Installation Instructions
+### Installation Instructions:

-#### Linux
+Linux:
-    - Download the latest Linux release from the releases page
+    - Download the latest Linux release from the releases page \
-    - Extract the archive
+    - Extract the archive \
-    - Open a terminal in the extracted folder
+    - Open a terminal in the extracted folder \
-    - Run the following command: `sudo ./install.sh`
+    - Run the following command: `sudo ./linux-install.sh` \
+    - You can now use the pydl command in your terminal \
+\
+Windows:
+    - Download the latest Windows release from the releases page \
+    - Extract the archive \
+    - Open the command prompt as administrator \
+    - Navigate to the extracted archive \
+    - run the `./win-install.bat` command \
-    - You can now use the pydl command in your terminal
+    - You can now use the pydl command in your terminal \

-### Docs
+ Docs: \
-    - `download`: Downloads a song or a playlist
+    - `download`: Downloads a song or a playlist \
     - `generate-config`: Generates the pydl.conf file

 ###### DISCLAIMER: This project is for demonstration purposes only.